Snowflake has many advantages:

 When writing your transformation script, quoting all table and column names is required.
 Snowflake converts all unquoted table/column identifiers to uppercase, which won’t match table/column identifiers created by Keboola Connection.

-Storage Tables store data in character types.
+Storage tables store data in character types.
 When you create a table used on output mapping, you can rely on implicit casting to char:

-or you can create the table directly with character columns (and rely on implicit casting to char):
+Or, you can create the table directly with character columns (and rely on implicit casting to char):

-or you explicitly cast the columns to char:
+You can also explicitly cast the columns to char:

 When using an unstructured data type, you always have to use the explicit cast:

-The implicit cast doesn’t not work for
+The implicit cast does not work for the

 VARIANT types, so the following code:

 Expression type does not match column data type, expecting VARCHAR(16777216) but got OBJECT for column OBJ, SQL state 22000